A Guide to German Wine Classifications

 Kabinett

 Kabinett wines are a classification in the German wine hierarchy, positioned between Qualitätswein and Spätlese.
-These wines are typically made from fully ripened grapes, resulting in a delicate balance of acidity and natural sweetness.
+These wines are typically made from fully ripened grapes, resulting in a delicate balance of and natural sweetness.
 Riesling is one of the most common grape varieties used for Kabinett wines, showcasing the characteristics of the terroir and climate.

 Do You Tip At Wine Tastings?